jontio/JAERO/README.md

 ![](images/screenshot-win-main.png)

 This program demodulates and decodes ACARS messages sent from satellites to Aeroplanes (SatCom ACARS) commonly used when Aeroplanes are beyond VHF range.
 Demodulation is performed using the soundcard.
-Such signals are typically around 1.5Ghz and can be received with simple low gain antennas that can be home brewed in a few hours.
+Such signals are typically around 1.5Ghz and can be received with simple low gain antennas that can be home brewed in a few hours in conjunction with a cheap [RTL-SDR] dongle.

 SatCom ACARS signals are basically MSK like so the demodulator was forked from [JMSK].
 The demodulator implements a coherent MSK demodulator type as seen at http://jontio.zapto.org/hda1/msk-demodulation2.html.